BradleyRoss/ObjectiveC-Examples/BRossTools/BRossTools/MDFILE.md

 The following list provides links the Apple documentation that describe some of the various classes used in the program..

-* [Audio Toolbox](https://developer.apple.com/documentation/audiotoolbox/music_player?language=objc) I need mpre information on this.
+* [Audio Toolbox](https://developer.apple.com/documentation/audiotoolbox/music_player?language=objc) I need more information on this.

 * [AVAudioEngine](https://developer.apple.com/documentation/avfaudio/avaudioengine?language=objc)
 (AVFAudio -> Audio Engine -> AVAudioEngine)</a>  The methods for this class include a number of